 Entropy Biophysical Measurements

 Ligand specificity is foundational to the biochemistry of living organisms.
 However, our atomistic understanding of enzyme specificity is driven primarily by static interactions between a substrate and catalytic residues, ignoring the critical component of protein dynamics.
 While functional residues almost always decrease their dynamics upon binding or during catalysis (reducing entropy), the rest of the enzyme scaffold can increase or decrease dynamics, leading to different entropic consequences for the entire enzyme.
-We are especially interested in probing this question in kinases.
+IDR_Sidechain

 Leveraging machine learning, bioinformatics, and experimental approaches, we aim to identify how conformational ensembles, considering the enthalpic and entropic portion, impact binding specificity and catalysis.
 Our overall goal is to elucidate the role of entropy in substrate specificity and catalysis, aiming to provide a more comprehensive thermodynamic understanding of enzyme function.